-The primary learning resource for each requirement is either an examination content guide, course syllabus, review guide, study guide, required textbooks and associated readings, and journal articles.
-Students are expected to purchase or have access to the required textbooks for nursing requirements.
+The primary learning resource for each requirement is a course syllabus, required textbooks, and professional journals.
+Students are expected to purchase or have access to the required textbooks and skills kit for nursing requirements.

 Other learning resources and assistance include: